gchq/sleeper/docs/01-getting-started.md

 To use a released version, please follow the [developer guide](11-dev-guide.md) to build the CLI from source.

 The normal way to install a release is to specify a version by replacing `develop` with `main` for the latest release, or a release in the format `v0.20.0`.
 These correspond to a branch or tag in the GitHub repository.
-You can find a list of released versions [here](https://github.com/gchq/sleeper/tags), and the change log [here](../CHANGELOG.md).
 If you do not specify a version on the command line, it will default to the latest release.

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/[version]/scripts/cli/install.sh" -o ./sleeper-install.sh